The Board Game Collection

 Ticket to Ride is an utter classic in board gaming, popularizing modern board games with its easy-to-understand concepts, fun gameplay and many variations.
 Initially, the goal for players was to build train routes that spanned North America, and then it spread to Europe, and now even cities far and wide.
 Despite the popularity of the game and the worldwide appeal it represented, it was still somewhat of a surprise when it received a legacy game treatment, as the two are somewhat different styles.

-With the Ticket to Ride designer Alan R. Moon working alongside the Pandemic Legacy designer Matt Leacock and Rob Daviau, it was no surprise that this Avengers style team up resulted in an exceptional game.
-You’ll head out on twelve journeys across North America, as 19th century pioneers.
-As you go, you’ll unlock more and more boxes which will give you more and more game mechanics and surprises, where you’ll be trying to earn money by doing things like completing tickets amongst others.
+With the Ticket to Ride designer Alan R. Moon working alongside the Pandemic Legacy designers Matt Leacock and Rob Daviau, it was no surprise that this Avengers-style team up resulted in an exceptional game.
+You’ll head out on twelve journeys across North America as 19th century pioneers.
+As you go, you’ll unlock more and more boxes which will give you more and more game mechanics and surprises, where you’ll be trying to earn money.

 Gloomhaven